openshift-labs/lab-postgres-operator/workshop/content/exercises/03-creating-the-database.md

 ### Retrieve the Password

-The administrative credentials can be accessed via the `kubectl get secrets` command.
+The administrative credentials can be accessed via the `oc get secrets` command.
 Try checking the `pgo-auth-secret` secret to find the administrative username and password for this Postgres cluster:

 ```execute
 oc get secrets pgo-auth-secret -o 'go-template={{index .data "pgouser"}}' | base64 --decode | head -n 1